RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 | SignOff | Signing a vehicle off from an assigned assignment                                             |
 | Update  | Altering an existing assigned assignment                                                      |

 - The message is composed of three operations (signOn, signOff, update).
-Only one operation will be processed per message reveived by Ruter.
+Only one operation will be processed per message received by Ruter.
 This gives that each message should only contain one operation.
 If the message contains more than one operation, the order of precedence is the following:
   1. signOn
   2. signOff
   3. update